social media and personal injury claims

 • never post comments or photos of your accident or injury online

-• configure the highest possible privacy settings on your computer; also activate settings to ensure you’re invisible to internet searches
+• activate settings to ensure you’re invisible to internet searches

 • be wary of new “friends” online; they may be part of an investigating team

-• remove all photographs of yourself, with the exception of head shots, from the internet
+• remove all photographs of yourself, with the exception of headshots, from the internet

 • retain all computers, tablets and cell phones, or it may be construed that they were intentionally destroyed to hide evidence